martapla/budget-app/README.md

 To ensure that everyone understands the meaning of the input fields for the number of pages and languages, you will need to implement a button that opens a help popup.

-Display the help message using Bootstrap modals, with the button featuring an information icon.
+Display the help message with the button featuring an information icon.

 <br/>